pippinbarr/cart263-2019/slides/activity-raving-redactionist/activity-raving-redactionist.md

 1. Define an `update()` function at the bottom of your script and include a `console.log()` message in it that says something like "Update!"
 1. In the function called by "document ready" call `setInterval` with your `update` function and an appropriate interval time as arguments (500 milliseconds is probably reasonable)

-(If you need to, Google `setInterval javascript` to see how it works.)

-Once this works, you should see the "Update!" message repeating at the interval
+Once this works, you'll see the "Update!" message repeating at the interval

 ???